 Most of the Blended fabrics are favourites in dress making; Like the Bizzy Lizzy cloth which is a blend of cotton and polyester ( 50-50 I suppose) – it has all the good qualities of cotton and polyester and very affordable.

-Polycotton is a favourite of mine to make casual pants ; polyester blends make good lounge pants ; linen and cotton blends are the best for making dresses; Lycra blends are the best for making leggings because of the soft stretch it has along with the qualities of the natural fabric fibers it also has.
-They are figure flattering and at the same time comfortable.
-Look out for a fabric with about 5% stretch synthetic material blends and you will be comfortable
+Good quality Polycotton is a favourite of mine to make casual pants ; polyester blends make good lounge pants ; linen and cotton blends are the best for making dresses; Lycra blends are the best for making leggings because of the soft stretch it has along with the qualities of the natural fabric fibers it also has.
+They are figure flattering and at the same time, comfortable.
+Look out for a fabric with about 5% stretch synthetic material blends, and you will be comfortable.

-Viscose and polyester are also blended with natural fabrics for improving their care properties
+Viscose and Polyester are also blended with natural fabrics to improve their care properties.

 Velvet, chiffon, and leather are other beautiful fabrics you can make great garments with.
 Then there are special fabrics like beaded, sequined fabric, metallic fabric ; even fabric with a rubberized feel to it.

-Poplin is one good fabric to buy but I have difficulty getting hold of a great quality poplin which doesnot pill after a few washes, which is why this fabric is not on the list.
-But most of the readymade shirts are made in high quality poplin.
+Poplin is one good fabric to buy, but I have difficulty getting hold of a great quality poplin that does not pill after a few washes, which is why this fabric is not on the list.
+But most of the readymade shirts are made in high-quality poplin.
 I buy poplin mostly as a lining fabric rather than the main fabric for dressmaking.

-You cannot categorically classify fabrics as ‘suitable’ or ‘non suitable’ for dressmaking.
+You cannot categorically classify fabrics as ‘suitable’ or ‘non suitable’ for sewing and for dress-making.
 Each fabric has its own qualities.
-Knowing some of the properties and the advantages of choosing them sure helps in making the process of sewing a lot easier
+Knowing some of the properties and the advantages of choosing them sure helps in making the process of sewing a lot easier.

-Acrylic, Spandex and Ramie are other favourites for dressmaking.
-Ramie looks a lot like Linen.
-You will find this fabric blended with polyester, cotton, linen, and acrylic.
-Acrylic and Acetate are a very common fabrics you will find in ready to wear clothes.
-Acrylic is very prone to pilling so you will find that after some wear and a wash you have come to hate it.
-Acetate is usually a dry clean only fabric, though it is inexpensive.
+Acrylic, Spandex, and Ramie are other favorites for dressmaking.
+Ramie looks a lot like linen.
+This fabric is blended with Polyester, cotton, linen, and acrylic.
+Acrylic and Acetate are very common fabrics you will find in ready-to-wear clothes.
+Acrylic is very prone to pilling, so you will find that you have come to dislike it after some wear and a wash.
+Acetate is usually a dry-clean only fabric (to maintain its looks), though it is inexpensive.

-More reading on this topic: Claire Shaeffer’s Fabric Sewing Guide – Claire Shaeffer
+More reading on this topic: Fabric Sewing Guide – Claire Shaeffer